usuallyunusual/usuallyunusual/README.md

 If you think I'd do some good contribution to your project, let me know!
 If you're a recruiter, I'm definitely a good catch.
 No seriously. :P

-Find me on LinkedIn : https://www.linkedin.com/in/vignesh-vishwanath/
+Find me on LinkedIn : https://www.linkedin.com/in/vignesh-vishwanath/ <br>
 You could email me as well : vigneshvishwanath98@gmail.com